Vaseline Logo

 Vaseline LogoVaseline Logo PNG

-The Vaseline logo speaks to the rich history of the brand.
+The Vaseline logo speaks to the brand’s rich history.
 The ability to use past developments, complementing them with modern developments.
-The emblem has a pleasant consistency of cosmetics and the ability to rejuvenate the skin.
+The emblem has a pleasant cosmetic consistency and the ability to rejuvenate the skin.

 Vaseline: Brand overview